project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 * `self` - a reference to the HelloWorldSkill object itself
 * `session` - an `DialogSession` object, that includes information like the `slots` an intent was called with

-The intent handler then calls the `self.endDialog()` method passing the session to end and the answer to say.
+The intent handler then calls the `self.endDialog()` method passing the session to end, and the answer to say.
 In this case the type of the answer is `helloWorld`

 ### HelloWorldSkill.install